PaulGarceau/Analytics-Portfolio/README.md

 Welcome, Projects are seperated into folders based upon the Programming Language/Structure used.

 **Power-BI contains:**
-  - Static Screenshots of the Power BI visualizations.
+  - Static Images of the Power BI visualizations.
   - Power BI files which require Power BI Software to utilize.